 It looks like the type of kiosk you see in takeaway chains, except this would be tailored with your branding and menu.

-You can expect to pay a minimum of A$2,000-$3,000 upfront for the kiosk, plus a monthly fee disclosed at sign-up.
+You can expect to pay a minimum of A$2,000-$3,000 upfront for the kiosk, though, plus a monthly fee disclosed at sign-up.
 This is a high price, but at least Abacus offers personal onboarding and help setting up the menu.

 Advantages: All-in-one, large and tailored kiosk.
 Thorough onboarding and support if requested.